appflower/appflower-docs/installation/2_3_2_installvm_parallels_desktop.md

 # Installing AppFlower with Parallels Desktop

-<p class="warning">Supported versions: Parallels Desktop 4.0 or newer.
+WARNING: Supported versions: Parallels Desktop 4.0 or newer.

 AppFlower runs smoothly under <a href="http://www.parallels.com" >Parallels Desktop</a> too, although installation requires a little tweaking for technical reasons.
 In order to install AppFlower, you have to convert it to Parallels' native HDD format first.
 Luckily this is very easy to do and doesn't require any external tools, since the converter is already available in your application.